-Pathway option 2: Portfolio pathway
+Pathway option 2: Portfolio Pathway

 The portfolio pathway gives students qualifications that allow access to work, apprenticeship and study options.
 A wide variety of institutions, including universities and TAFE, publish information about VET courses they accept as entry qualifications.
-Students selecting the Portfolio pathway will be eligible for a QCE.
-Mrs Naomi Holley and Ms Elizabeth Johnston can assist girls in planning this pathway.
+Students selecting the Portfolio Pathway will be eligible for a QCE.
+Ms Naomi Holley, Head of Faculty - Student Pathways & Futures can assist girls in planning this pathway.